fleetdm/fleet/docs/Contributing/Seeding-Data.md

 Like all regular users, seeded users API token expires frequently.
 For an API token that does not expire, create an [API-only user](https://fleetdm.com/docs/using-fleet/fleetctl-cli#using-fleetctl-with-an-api-only-user)

-### Testing emails from your developer environment
+### Create a single-sign on (SSO) user

-Setup [SMTP options](https://fleetdm.com/docs/contributing/testing-and-local-development#email) in your developer environment to test actions like resetting a password or inviting a user.
+> Setup [SMTP options](https://fleetdm.com/docs/contributing/testing-and-local-development#email) in your developer environment first to invite a SSO user.

+Fleet supports [SSO users](https://fleetdm.com/docs/deploying/configuration#configuring-single-sign-on-sso).
+Create a [SSO test user](https://fleetdm.com/docs/contributing/testing-and-local-development#testing-sso) to test signing on with simple SAML.